 Through the 2031 model year only, environmental justice vehicle values earned in the applicable model year up to the environmental justice allowance.
 Environmental justice vehicle values earned in excess of a manufacturer’s environmental justice allowance may not be counted toward the applicable model year ZEV requirement performance but may be banked in accordance with subsection (f)(3); plus

-Through the 2028 model year only, early compliance vehicle values earned up to the early compliance vehicle values allowance.
-Early compliance vehicle values earned in excess of a manufacturer’s early compliance vehicle value allowance may not be counted toward the applicable model year ZEV requirement performance but may be banked in accordance with subsection (f)(3).
+For the first three model years of the annual ZEV requirements of this section only, early compliance vehicle values earned under subsection (e)(3) counted up to the early compliance vehicle value allowance.
+Early compliance vehicle values in excess of a manufacturer’s early compliance vehicle value allowance may not be counted toward the applicable model year ZEV requirement performance.

 Determining Excess or Shortfall ZEV Values.
 Manufacturers must calculate, for a given model year, the number of excess or shortfall vehicle values it has generated according to the following equation rounded to the nearest whole vehicle: